duyahoang/networking-guide/README.md

 Each of these packet types plays a specific role in OSPF's operation, from establishing neighbor relationships to ensuring routers have up-to-date and synchronized information about the network topology.
 Understanding these packet types is essential for comprehending OSPF's internal mechanics and for troubleshooting OSPF networks.

-## Detailed OSPF Adjacency States
+## OSPF Adjacency States
 OSPF routers go through several states while forming adjacencies with other routers.
 Understanding these states is crucial for network troubleshooting and ensuring efficient OSPF operation.
-Here are detailed bullet points about each OSPF adjacency state:

 1. **Down State:**
    - **Initial State:** The starting state of an OSPF adjacency.
    - **No Communication:** In this state, no Hello packets have been received from the neighbor.